awalsh17/quiltR/README.md

 See the [tutorial_polygons.Rmd](./how_to_run/tutorial_polygons.Rmd) Rmd and associated html.

-## Random Foundation Paper piecing blocks
+## Random foundation paper piecing blocks

 This code generates random foundation paper piecing (FPP) patterns including the order to add the sections.
 Can use any starting shape